AiJared/DSA_in_python/README.md

 It is a variation of the standard linked list whereby in a standard linked list, the last node points to null, showing the end of the list.
 However, in a circular linked list, the last element points back to the first element, forming a loop.

+Circular linked lists can be singly linked list or doubly linked list, meaning each node may have one or two pointers respectively.
+They can be used in various scenarios, such as representing circular buffers, round-robin scheduling algorithms and as an alternative to linear linked lists when operations involve wrapping around from the end to the beginning of the list.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.